 Pornography is pervasive in our society and is one of the more addictive and destructive forces impacting young men and women.
 Statistically, a high percentage of college students will have been exposed to pornography prior to their first year at college.
 Given the immoral, addictive, and destructive nature of pornography, students should refrain from using, possessing, distributing, or purchasing pornography, pornographic materials, or materials that objectify men or women in any way.
-This includes but is not limited to, movies and television programs, video and computer games, print materials (books, magazines, comic books, photographs), and posters.
-This includes the use of the College's computing and networking resources in the viewing or communicating of inappropriate materials in any form.
+This includes but is not limited to, internet sites, movies and television programs, video and computer games, print materials (books, magazines, comic books, photographs), and posters.
+This includes the use of the College’s computing and networking resources in the viewing or communicating of inappropriate materials in any form.

 We encourage students who struggle with addiction to pornography to seek support, guidance, wise counsel and accountability from pastors, counselors, mentors, and peers.
 The Campus Chaplain and Counseling Services are prepared to help and support students who struggle in the area of pornography.

 Scripture urges believers to seek wise and godly counsel when faced with significant or difficult life choices.
-Therefore, should a Crown College student become pregnant while unmarried, she is encouraged to communicate with Residence Life staff, Counseling Services, or Health Services.
+Therefore, should a Crown College student become pregnant while unmarried, she is encouraged to communicate with Residence Life staff, Counseling Services, and/or Health Services.
 The College wants to assist those involved in an unplanned pregnancy while at Crown to consider the options available to them within the Christian moral framework.
 These include marriage of the parents, single parenthood, or offering the child for adoption.